OTC-CISRiley/CIS150Info/docs/readme.md

 ![Treasure](treasure_chest_PNG41.png)

-- show this treasure chest to your instructor to receive a quacking good reward.
+- show this treasure chest to your instructor to receive a quacking good reward (seated class only).